 A staple festival of the Tamil Hindu community, Thaipusam is a festival commemorating the victory of good over evil.
-Honouring the vanquishing of the evil demon Surapadman by Lord Muruga, this festival at Batu Cave in Kuala Lumpur.
-Folk songs are sung, and traditional dances are performed at the temple premises, and long processions are taken to the temple.
-The most iconic part of the festival is the piercing ritual - devotees pierce huge spears, hooks, and lances on their mouths, cheeks, and body parts to appease the Lord and carry a Kavadi (ceremonial mini hut) - this is one of the surreal festivals in Malaysia!
+Honouring the vanquishing of the evil demon Surapadman by Lord Muruga, Thaipusam is celebrated at Batu Cave in Kuala Lumpur.
+Folk songs are sung, and traditional dances are performed at the temple premises, and long processions are held.
+The most iconic part of this festival of Malaysia is the piercing ritual - devotees pierce huge spears, hooks, and lances on their mouths, cheeks, and body parts to appease the Lord and carry a Kavadi (ceremonial mini hut) - this is one of the surreal festivals in Malaysia!

 When: Celebrated every year in January or February Thaipusam 2020 Date: 8 February 2020 What to experience: Watch the parades and dances at Batu Caves, Kuala Lumpur

-2. Chinese New YearOne of the most significant days in the Chinese calendar, the New Year festivities go on for a whole fortnight.
+One of the major festivals of Malaysia, the Chinese New Year festivities go on for a whole fortnight.
 The entire city is decked up in red and gold, and traditional lion and dragon dances can be found aplenty in parades.
 Households are cleaned to do away with dust and bad luck; prayers for good luck and prosperity are held in temples, and ceremonial drums are beaten to chase away evil spirits.
 The nightly firework shows at this festival in Malaysia are a must-watch!

 When: Celebrated every year in January or February Chinese New Year 2020 Date: 25 January 2020 What to experience: Buy mandarin orange desserts and receive lucky envelopes at Chinatown and other Chinese temples

 Ride the waves and play by the beach at the Malaysia Water Festival, a month-long festive extravaganza along the many beaches of the country.
-With a host of activities like kayak sprinting, sandcastle building, fishing, and many more, this festival is a must-visit to enjoy some seaside fun.
+With a host of activities like kayak sprinting, sandcastle building, fishing, and many more, this Malaysian festivals is a must-visit to enjoy some seaside fun.
 The humongous record-breaking sandcastles are breathtaking!

-What to experience: Head over to Langkawi or Sabah and surf the waters of the calm beach.
+When: Celebrated every year in April What to experience: Head over to Langkawi or Sabah and surf the waters of the calm beach.
 Take part in a water pillow fight and throw buckets of water on each other!

 This Buddhist festival in Malaysia marks the birth, enlightenment, and the passing away of Gautama Buddha.
 A day of introspection and contemplation, Wesak Day is marked by serene prayer ceremonies and parades throughout the day.
 Golden idols of the Buddha are bathed to signify the washing away of evil thoughts.
 Incense, candles, and flowers are offered at monasteries to symbolise the fleeting nature of life.
 Followers meditate upon the Buddha's Eight-Fold Path of peace, acceptance, and brotherhood, and vow to maintain the high ideals of the religion.

 When: Celebrated every year in May Wesak Day 2020 Date: 7 May 2020 What to experience: Watch the monks' parade in the morning and light incense at the altar, contemplating existence and peace.

 5. Kaamatan Harvest Festival

 The first harvest festival of Malaysia of the indigenous tribes of Kadazan-Dusun, this Pagan ritual held at Sabah every year is a lively celebration of bountiful prosperity.
 Tourists can expect heaps of delicious food like Bambangan (picked fruit), Hinava (fish and rice), and rice wine.
-Traditional dance performances are held in public squares, where dancers sport tribal outfits.
+Traditional dance performances are held in public squares where dancers sport tribal outfits.
 Local women throng the Unduk Ngadau pageant in hopes of winning the prestigious title - the festivities don't stop all night!

 When: Celebrated every on May 31 What to experience: Take part in a tribal dance after drinking Tapai and Lihing wines.
 Cheer the pageant and buffalo races.

 6. Dragon Boat Festival